 Plagued with the memories of past mistakes, people become:

 - riddled with self-doubt.

 - preoccupied with the past.

 It’s extremely difficult, if not impossible, to labor under these kinds of constraints and make any meaningful progress in life.

 I like the metaphor of a rocket ship held on the ground by the gravitational pull of the earth.
-That rocket ship has to to reach escape velocity, the speed at which it has the required momentum to escape gravity.
+That rocket ship has to reach escape velocity, the speed at which it has the required momentum, to escape gravity.

 Like that rocket ship, we’re held captive by the gravitational pull of our past, of our present, of the way others see us and the way we see ourselves.
 But like that rocket, there are things we can do to reach our own sort of escape velocity.

 Having become so riveted on the negative, we frequently fail to see the positive.
 We fail to look forward; it’s like trying to drive ahead while staring in your rear-view mirror (see this post).
 It just doesn’t work.

 Those stuck in this stage are in need of what I call a catalytic moment—that blessed moment of clarity when you’re lifted above your circumstance to gain perspective.
 That perspective lets you envision a better destination, and that destination gives you the desire to change.